 We are a leading supply chain solutions provider in North America that offers comprehensive transportation and logistics management services focused on reliability, visibility and value for our customers.
 Our service offerings include a full range of freight transportation and logistics services, some of which are provided using assets we own and operate, and some of which are provided by third parties with whom we contract.
 Our services include intermodal, truckload, less-than-truckload, flatbed, temperature-controlled, dedicated and regional trucking.
-Other services include full outsource logistics solutions, transportation management services, freight consolidation, warehousing and fulfillment, and final mile delivery services.
+Other services include full outsource logistics solutions, transportation management services, consolidation and fulfillment services, final mile delivery, parcel and international services.